oduwsdl/off-topic-memento-toolkit/README.md

 `detect_off_topic -i warc=example1.warc.gz,example2.warc.gz -o outputfile.json`

 ## TimeMap Measures
-These inputs are converted internally into a series of files and folders that are processed to determine if the content within is off-topic.
-A user can choose one or more of the following measures:
+With TimeMap measures, each memento in a TimeMap is compared to the first memento of that TimeMap.
+The comparison is performed using one or more of the following measures:
 * Cosine Similarity (keyword: `cosine`) - this is the default, combined with wordcount
 * Word Count (keyword: `wordcount`) - this is the default, combined with cosine
 * Byte Count (keyword: `bytecount`)